COAST GUARD ACADEMY STUDENT-ATHLETIC ADVISORY COMMITTEE

 The team that wins will receive a team event that is paid for by athletics.
 A trophy will be awarded and passed on to the winning team year to year.

-The winner of the Inaugural Bear Cup during the 2014-15 season was the Wrestling team with a total of 2,840 points.
-The wrestling team reps for the season were Nate Giorgio and Mike Shermot.
+The winner of the second annual Bear Cup during the 2015-16 season was the women's basketball team with 1,515 points.
+The women's basketball team reps for the season were Torie Sutherland, Jill Bray and Amanda Roy.
 Congrats!!